pedrormjunior/ossvm-results/README.md

 <!-- -*- eval: (git-gutter-mode); -*- -->
-# Specialized Support Vector Machines (SSVM) — Results
+# Open-Set Support Vector Machines (OSSVM) — Results

-In this repository, we provide the raw results obtained from the experiments accomplished in the paper entitled "Specialized Support Vector Machines for Open-set Recognition".
+In this repository, we provide the raw results obtained from the experiments accomplished in the paper entitled "Open-Set Support Vector Machines".
 We also provide the scripts we have employed for performing the statistical tests and generating diagrams present in the paper.
 For generating those diagrams, it is required to have [Python 3](https://www.python.org/) and [GNU make](https://www.gnu.org/software/make/) installed.